salilab/saliweb/doc/frontend.rst

 Finally, after the actual page content itself a footer is displayed, in which information such as paper references can be placed.
-This can be customized by overriding the :meth:`~saliwebfrontend.footer` method, which returns an HTML fragment.
+This can be customized by overriding the :meth:`~saliwebfrontend.get_footer` method, which returns an HTML fragment.

 .. literalinclude:: ../examples/frontend-layout.pm